slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Spend less than you make.
 Saving 10% of all paychecks is a good start.
 Keep some liquidity, avoid investing in anything you can’t sell in a month or two.
 - Modern slaves are not chains, they are debt.
 Ultimately is about the total cost of the mortgage.
 That is the price of the home.
 The closing price is an illusion.
 Today, people with moderate incomes, are forced to speculate or live in poverty.

+> *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
+-- Proverb*

+> *"Gold is money.
+Everything else is credit."
+-- J.P.
+Morgan*

 > *"Diversification may preserve wealth, but concentration builds wealth." (...)
 "Never lose money.
 Rule No. 2: don’t forget rule No. 1." (...)
 "It’s nice to have a lot of money, but you know, you don’t want to keep it around forever.
 I prefer buying things.
 Otherwise, it’s a little like saving sex for your old age."
 -- Warren Buffett*

-> *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
--- Proverb*

 > *"Money just comes to me because I know where to stand."
 -- Chelsea Lazkani*

+> *"Are you placing enough interesting, freakish, long shot, weirdo bets?"
+-- Tom Peters*

+> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
+-- Kevin Kelly*

 > *"When volatility or drawdowns are large, the price contains no information." (...)
 "400% up is equivalent to 80% down.
 And when you look at graphs use log scale.
 Linear is uninformative."
 -- Nassim Taleb*

-> *"Gold is money.
-Everything else is credit."
--- J.P.
-Morgan*

 > *"The best investments are «buy and forget.»" (...)
 "The two biggest investing mistakes are panic buying and panic selling." (...)